mr-robot-3192/News-Source-Analysis-using-Modeling-and-Classification-of-Tweets/README.md

     8. Exclamation which states if a tweet contains an exclamation mark or not
     9. Mentions which indicates if that tweet contains a reference to another twitter user

+# Algorithm

+  * The problem of categorization was multiclass classification and not binary classification, we chose the following 3 algorithms to help us in building a model:

+     * Multinomial Logistical Regression
+     * Sequential Minimal Optimization
+     * Random Forest
+  * For creating a model, we used WEKA, and 2 methods of testing:
+     * Complete Test Data
+     * 10-fold cross validation
+  * We found out that though Random Forest had the highest accuracy when all these testing methods were combined, multinomial logistical regression had took the least time with almost the same accuracy.
+Therefore, we chose Multinomial Logistic Regression for the categorization.

 # Implementation

   * Establishing connection with Twitter API